jkhebel/MorFE/README.md

 Currently the following functions are implement:

-  > `extract-features` - use a pre-trained model to extract image features and predict cell organization
+- `extract-features` - use a pre-trained model to extract image features and predict cell organization.

-  > `train` - train a new model for feature extraction using a provided dataset
+- `train` - train a new model for feature extraction using a provided dataset

 ### 4.1 Feature Extraction (Inference)